 PAL Plus Program Staff

-Cindy Wilson, Evaluation Specialist of the PAL Mentoring Program, is a native to Oklahoma.
+Cindy Wilson, Program Director of the PAL Mentoring Program, is a native to Oklahoma.
 She was born and raised in Claremore and graduated from Bryan Institute as a Medical Assistant.
-Following graduation she moved to Wichita where she began working for an OB/GYN office.
+Following graduation, she moved to Wichita where she began working for an OB/GYN office.
 She has lived in Wisconsin and Louisiana where she worked in OB/GYN, Family Practice and Dermatology.
-Upon moving back to Claremore she worked in OB/GYN until she became a stay-at-home mom.
+Upon moving back to Claremore, she worked in OB/GYN until she became a stay-at-home mom.
 She volunteered in several areas at Westside Elementary as well as being a substitute teacher.
+Prior to transitioning into the PAL+ Program Director position she was the Evaluation Specialist for the PAL+ Program.
 She began working part-time with Volunteers For Youth in the fall of 2019 and became full-time in June 2020.
 She also worked part-time with Rogers County Youth Services in the U-Turn long term suspension program.

 Mendy Stone, PAL+ Training Coordinator

 Melynda (Mendy) Stone is a lifelong Claremore resident.
 She earned a degree in Advertising/Public Relations from the University of Tulsa.
 She and her husband Gary have two married children and two granddaughters.
 Mendy started the PAL Mentoring Program along with of a corps of volunteers dedicated to enriching the lives of young people.
 She spent 20 years leading the Volunteers for Youth organization as it grew to include several other programs aimed at positively impacting youth and now holds a part-time position as the PAL+ Training Facilitator.
 She is a nationally recognized leader in the mentoring field.

 Darlene Passmore-Armstrong, PAL+ School/Community Liaison